Skip to content

 Getting Started

-1. Enable Chat UI in the Device Interface Main tab
+1. Click "Open Chat UI" in the Device Interface Main tab (make sure the Chat UI is enabled)

-4. Click "Quick Connect" to connect to Ableton Live (this is a shortcut sending "Connect to Ableton" via the message input)
+3. Click "Quick Connect" to connect to Ableton Live

 Header Bar